 Notes

-Cut the broccoli evenly to make sure everything cooks at the same rate - no burnt bits or raw stems.
+Cut the broccoli evenly to make sure everything cooks at the same rate.

 If you have extra time, let the chicken sit in the marinade for 30 minutes (or overnight) in the fridge.